cdl-geneseo/geneseo-dictionary/H/hoo.md

 # hoo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : hoo

 Created by  Unknown User (met6), last modified by  Unknown User (crl12) on Apr 16, 2019

 n.
 A completely hedonistic personSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 0% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008As of 2012, 7.5% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)As of 2019, 0% of students surveyed know this word.
 0% believe it is of local origins.
 This word appears to be obsolete.(Luquer, 2019)